google/earthenterprise/docs/geedocs/docsrc/answer/geeServerAdmin/settingsPage.rst

       Portable globes (.glm/.glb, not .glc):

       #.
 Select a source map.
       #.
-Enter a name and description for the offline map.
+Enter a name for the offline map or globe.
       #.
-Choose to **Overwrite** existing globes with the same
-         name.
+If you have entered a globe name that is already in use, a warning
+         is displayed.
+If you wish to overwrite the existing cut, select the **Overwrite** check box.
+If you do not wish to overwrite the existing cut, modify the globe name.
       #.
-Choose a **Region Selection** method:
+Enter a description to be associated with the offline map or
+         globe.
+      #.
+Use the |Pan tool| **Hand** tool to pan, then, using the navigation
+         controls in the plug-in, zoom in to the region of interest.
+      #.
+Select the geographic region you wish to cut using one of the following
+         methods:

+         -  To use your mouse to define the polygon, click the |Polygon icon| **Draw Polygon** button on the toolbar in the globe window and follow the directions onscreen.
-         - **Manual**: Manually draw the boundaries of your region using the polygon button in the upper-right of the map.
+         -  To use KML to define the polygon, click the |KML| **KML** button on the toolbar at the top of the window and paste either:

-         - **Paste KML**: Define your region by pasting a KML file.
+            -  the complete polygon placemark from the KML; or
+            -  the entire KML file.
+Please note that if the KML file contains multiple elements, the first element will be used to define the polygon.

       #.
 Specify a **World level**; this represents the highest
          resolution at which the entire world will be available.